Multi-Agent Support

 # Agent's context window was compacted -- recover state

-thrum context prime
+thrum prime

 # Shows: identity, session, team, inbox, git state, saved context